COAMFTE Accredited Online MFT Degree Programs

 Educational Background

 • Bachelor’s Degree: Applicants must hold a Bachelor’s degree from an accredited institution.
-While the degree does not necessarily need to be in psychology or counseling, courses in these areas are highly recommended.
+While the degree does not necessarily need to be in psychology or counseling, courses in these areas are highly recommended, as they give you a solid foundation to build on in your graduate program.

 Coursework